-Stuffed cucumber bites are a satisfying and easy appetizer everyone loves.
+Stuffed cucumber bites appetizers are a satisfying and easy treat that everyone loves.
 It’s easy to mix up a batch for any kind of party.

-With New Year’s Eve coming soon, I think an easy, tasty hors d’oeuvre that can be made quickly and will feed your many guests is in order.
+Anytime you have a party, think about an easy, tasty hors d’oeuvre that can be made quickly and will feed your many guests.

 This is tasty and so easy, you will love it.
-You just need to squeeze the cream cheese from a piping bag into the hollowed-out cucumbers!
+You just need to squeeze seasoned and herbed cream cheese from a piping bag into hollowed-out cucumbers!

-It will look like you spent a lot of time preparing this, but it is really simple.
+It will look like you spent a lot of time preparing this, but it is an easy recipe.
 The finished product is Stuffed Cucumber Bites!
-A perfect cucumber appetizer.
+Perfect cucumber appetizers.

 History of Stuffed Cucumber Bites

-So, we were asked to bring a small appetizer to a party.
+I was asked to bring a small appetizer to a party.
 And the party was on a houseboat that our friend has at our old marina and she lives on the boat full time.
-(So did we until we sold our boat and moved on land)!

 Laurie always has a big crowd of people on her boat and the party goes way past my bedtime!

-First of all, we are making finger food, so the proper sized cucumber is necessary.
-If your cucumber is too big and fat you will have a cucumber round that is 2 1/2″ in diameter.
+First of all, we are making finger food, so the proper type of cucumber is necessary.
+If your cucumber is too big and fat you will have a cucumber round that is too big in diameter.

 What you need are cucumber slices that are no more than 1 1/2″ in diameter.
-Smaller grocery store fresh cucumbers or homegrown ones would be great.
+Smaller grocery stores fresh cucumbers or homegrown ones would be great.

-The English cucumber is usually my go-to variety to get consistent-sized cucumber rounds.
+English cucumbers are usually my go-to variety to get consistent-sized cucumber rounds.
 English cukes are the ones that are long and wrapped in plastic.

 You might have a hard time finding them in smaller grocery stores, but they are pretty universally available in larger stores.
-You will need 2 of these cucumbers.
+You will need 2 or 3 of these cucumbers.

 A good mayonnaise is needed for a good cream cheese mixture and either Hellman’s or Duke’s brand is recommended.

-Finally, some Hidden Valley Ranch Dressing Mix is needed.
+Finally, some Hidden Valley Ranch Dressing Seasoning Mix is needed.
+This is the dry ingredient packet you will find near the salad dressings in your grocery store.
 Combine cream cheese, mayonnaise, and Hidden Valley Ranch Dressing Mix for the best flavor.

-Grab a pastry bag and a small star tip and load up that cucumber with the spiced up cream cheese and mayo and you’ll have some tasty fresh veggies.
+Grab a pastry bag and a small star tip and load up that cucumber with the spiced-up cream cheese and mayo and you’ll have some tasty stuffed cucumber appetizers.

 If you are adventurous and want to try making your own ranch dressing mix, try The Pioneer Woman’s recipe.
 I have used this recipe before and it is really quite good.

-Peel the skin off of the cucumbers.
-You can leave it on if you wish or just peel off strips and leave some skin attached.
+Peel the skin off of the cucumbers with a vegetable peeler.
+You can leave it on if you wish or peel off strips and leave some skin attached like I have done.

 The skin actually contains good fiber and Vitamin A. Then cut the cucumbers into 3/4″ thick rounds.

-Next, use a melon baller or small spoon to carve out an indentation in the sliced cucumber.
+Next, use a small melon baller or small measuring spoon to carve out an indentation in the sliced cucumber.
+The center of the cucumber contains the seeds and is easy to carve out a portion of the center.
 This is where the cream cheese mix will sit.

-Mix the cream cheese, mayonnaise, and ranch dressing mix together in a small bowl.
+Mix the cream cheese, mayonnaise, spices, and ranch dressing mix together in a small bowl.
+A small spatula is the best tool to use to fold the ingredients together.
 If you make a double batch of this, a hand mixer might come in handy.

 Taste the dressing and add a little salt.
 About 1/4 teaspoon is all you will need.